pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### Aware clients, DE=1

+DE flag set to one in a query enables DELEG aware behavior in authoritative servers.
+In summary, the server treats DELEG records create zone cut and are authoritative on parent side of zone cut.
+This new zone cut type has priority over legacy delegation with NS RRset.

+#### QTYPE=DELEG

+An explicit query for DELEG RR type at a delegation point behaves much like query for DS RR type: Server answers authortiatively from the parent zone.
+All previous specifications for special handling QTYPE=DS apply equally to QTYPE=DELEG.
+In summary, server either provides authoritative DELEG RRset or proves non-existence of it.

+#### Delegation with DELEG

+If the delegation has a DELEG RRset, the authoritative server MUST put DELEG RRset into the authority section of the referral.
+In this case server MUST NOT add NS RRset into the authority section.
+Presence of covering RRSIG follows DNSSEC specification for answers with authoritative zone data.

+Similarly rules for DS RRset inclusion into referrals apply as specified by DNSSEC protocol without changes.

+#### Delegation without DELEG

+If the delegation does not have DELEG RRset, the authoritative server MUST put the NS RRset into the authority section of the referral.
+Absence of DELEG RRset must be proven as specified by DNSSEC protocol for authoritative data.

+Similarly rules for DS RRset inclusion into referrals apply as specified by DNSSEC protocol without changes.
+Please note in practice the same process and records are used to prove non-existence of DELEG and DS RRsets.

 The server MUST copy the DE bit from the query into the response.
 (TODO: not really necessary protocol-wise, but might be nice for monitoring the deployment?)

-An authoritative server that is DELEG aware MUST put all DELEG resource records for the delegation into the authority section when the resolver has signaled DELEG support.
-It SHOULD NOT supply DELEG records in the response when resolver has not signaled DELEG support.

-If the delegation does not have DELEG records the authoritative server MUST send the NS records and, if the zone is DNSSEC signed, prove the absence of the DELEG RRSet.

 ## DNSSEC